Manhattan bike path terrorist Sayfullo Saipov spared the death penalty

 The outcome means Saipov is destined to spend the rest of his days at ADX Florence in Colorado, America’s highest security prison.

 Saipov, 35, sat silently as he learned his fate.
-He was found guilty in January of 28 murder and terrorism charges related to the attack.
+In January, he was found guilty of 28 murder and terrorism charges related to the attack.

-New York outlawed capital punishment in state cases in 2004, but it remained legal in federal cases like Saipov’s.
+New York outlawed capital punishment in state cases in 2004, but it remained legal in federal cases such as Saipov’s.
 The last time a Manhattan federal defendant received a death sentence that wasn’t turned over on appeal was in 1954.

 The verdict came after a long trial that began with the court taking months to find a panel of jurors without rigid beliefs on the death penalty.
 The evidence stage lasted about a month, and the death penalty stage took about the same.